cwhd/measurementor/README.md

 used as an example data collection system in the book [Agile Metrics In Action](http://manning.com/davis2/).

 # Development Branch
 This is the development branch for the updated project.
+Updated with the latest.

 # Getting Started
 First note the [vagrant file](https://www.vagrantup.com/).
 That will call the [puppet](http://puppetlabs.com/) manifest